temporalio/temporal-learning/docs/tutorials/python/index.md

 Temporal's [Python SDK](https://docs.temporal.io/application-development/foundations/?lang=python/#add-your-sdk) lets you use Python to build applications that take advantage of Temporal's features.

-These tutorials will walk you through building Temporal applications using Python.
+These tutorials will walk you through building Temporal Applications using Python.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';